Make Yourself: Touring

-Release and touring
+Release and commercial response

-Shortly after the album's release, a thrash metal/death metal band from Louisiana called Incubus were forced to change their name.
-The band, now known as Opprobrium, had released two critically acclaimed albums in 1988 and 1990, and were not aware of this Incubus prior to the release of Make Yourself.
+Shortly after the album's release, a death metal band from Louisiana called Incubus changed their name.
+Now known as Opprobrium, they had released two critically acclaimed albums in 1988 and 1990, titled Serpent Temptation and Beyond the Unknown, and were not aware of the Californian Incubus prior to the release of Make Yourself.
 The name change was voluntarily made in order to avoid confusion and any potential conflicts between the two bands.
+Serpent Temptation and Beyond the Unknown were sometimes incorrectly labelled as being early releases from the Californian Incubus, and Opprobrium eventually reissued these albums under their new name.
+A British hard rock/heavy metal band called Incubus had also released an album in 1984 titled To the Devil a Daughter, which was sometimes attributed to the Californian Incubus.